RobTillaart/printHelpers/README.md

 When a printf() or similar call is made and a printHelper is called twice or more, the shared internal buffer will be overwritten.
-To solve this the **printHelpersMT.h** version must be used as this does not share the internal buffer.
+To solve this the **printHelpersMT.h** version must be used as this does not have a shared internal buffer.

-As the **printHelpersMT.h** version does not work with printf(), there is a warning - type mismatch - so an explicit cast is needed.
+However the **printHelpersMT.h** version does not work well with printf(), there is a warning - type mismatch - so an explicit cast is needed.

 ```